-SEC rules require managers to reconcile their non-GAAP forecasts with the most directly comparable GAAP measure unless doing so would entail ‘unreasonable effort’.
-A large and growing number of managers invoke the unreasonable efforts exception to justify the omission of comparable GAAP forecasts.
-We analyze firms where managers invoke the unreasonable efforts exception and find that these firms are characterized by non-GAAP measures with significantly greater recurring expense exclusions.
-Our findings suggest that these firms opportunistically exploit the unreasonable efforts exception to avoid reconciling elevated non-GAAP forecasts to predictably lower GAAP earnings.
+SEC rules require managers to reconcile their non-GAAP earnings forecasts with the most directly comparable GAAP forecasts unless doing so would entail ‘unreasonable effort.’
+A significant number of managers rely on the unreasonable efforts exception to justify the omission of comparable GAAP forecasts.
+We analyze firms that rely on the unreasonable efforts exception and find that their non-GAAP earnings forecasts are more likely to exclude significant recurring expenses that are not excluded by analysts.
+Our results suggest that almost a third of managers exploit the unreasonable efforts exception to exclude significant recurring expenses from their earnings guidance.

 Keywords: Non-GAAP Earnings, Earnings Guidance, Opportunistic Behavior, Unreasonable Effort.